akasprzok/logfmt_ex/README.md

 This library uses [asdf](https://asdf-vm.com) to manage runtime versions of Elixir and Erlang.

-## Example Application
-The applicatin in the [example_app](./example_app/) directory can be started via `mix run --no-halt` and produces a log every second.

-It enables you to play with the knobs found in the [config](./example_app/config/config.exs) file to get a feel for the format.

 ## Alternatives

 LogfmtEx is a simple logfmt formatter specifically for the Elixir console backend.